arthurgivigir/InfiniteLoop/README.md

-# infinite_loop
+# InfiniteLoop

-A package with a collection of extensions for my personal projects
+A description of this package.